 MSAs are a bit of a niche product, which is a nice way of saying not a lot of people buy them, and there aren’t a lot of big, major Medicare insurance companies out there selling these things.
 In fact, the only one I’m at all familiar with is Lasso Healthcare.
 Essentially, MSAs are high-deductible Medicare health insurance plans with a savings account attached.
 They do not come with Medicare Part D embedded, so you’d have to buy one in addition to an MSA.

-Not all of the “regular” Medicare Advantage rules apply to MSAs.
-For example, they people using Medical Savings Accounts can’t use the Open Enrollment Period, also known as the Medicare Advantage Open Enrollment Period.
+Not all of the regular Medicare Advantage rules apply to MSAs.
+For example, people using Medical Savings Accounts can’t use the Open Enrollment Period, also known as the Medicare Advantage Open Enrollment Period.
 Here’s a fact sheet from Medicare I found that explains them reasonably well.
 It was published in 2008, but it pretty much sums up what MSAs are.

 Plan Exits and Medicare Advantage

 Remember, Medicare Advantage plans have annual federal contracts to provide Medicare Advantage plans.
 Most plans renew every year, but occasionally the insurance company cancels a plan.
 I outline it in my book, and it’s called a “plan exit.”
-When it happens, (and it happens more often than you think) the people currently on the Medicare Advantage plan must find a new one for the following year, either by using the Annual Election Period (AEP, but also known, incorrectly, as the Medicare Open Enrollment period) which runs from October 15 though December 7 every fall, or either by using a Special Enrollment Period (SEP).
+When it happens (and it happens more often than you think), the people currently on the Medicare Advantage plan must find a new one for the following year, either by using the Annual Election Period (AEP, but also known, incorrectly, as the Medicare Open Enrollment period) which runs from October 15 through December 7 every fall, or either by using a Special Enrollment Period (SEP).

 This particular Special Enrollment Period (SEP) is from December 8 of the current year through the end of February of the next year.
-Note that this SEP allows you to buy a new Medicare Advantage plan outside of the “normal” enrollment periods.
+Note that this SEP allows you to buy a new Medicare Advantage plan outside of the normal enrollment periods.

-Plan changes made before December 31 are effective January 1.
+Plan changes made before December 31 are effective on January 1.
 Plan changes made after December 31 would be effective the first day of the following month.